claudio-tortorelli/Dino/README.md

 This tool was developed to support Arezzo section (www.caiarezzo.it) of Italian Alpine Club (www.cai.it/) to classify thousand of GPX into a set of categories (eg. valleys and mountains of the region).
 GPX were acquired with a Garmin GPS and KML area were drawn and exported with Google Earth.

-Warning: input data and results were tested in this specific context only.
+<bWarning</b>: input data and results were tested in this specific context only.

 This work is dedicated to <b>Donato 'Dino' Ginepri</b>, a CAI member and a friend.